 For millions of Americans with poor credit, the idea of being able to fix their credit sounds almost too good to be true.
 You may wonder, “Is credit repair legal?” when you see credit repair companies advertising online or locally.

 And it’s no wonder, with so many scam artists out there, it can seem as though credit repair is nothing more than wishful thinking.

 Fortunately, that’s not the case.
 Credit repair is perfectly legal, and more than that, it is your right and responsibility as a U.S. consumer.
-Everyone, no matter their income, current debts, or other financial issues, is legally entitled to a fair, accurate representation of the information that appears on their credit report.
+Everyone, no matter their income, amount of credit card debt, or other financial issues, is legally entitled to a fair, accurate representation of the information that appears on their credit report.

 We’ll show you exactly what makes credit repair legal, how to sidestep any murky territory, and how you can get started fixing your credit today.